Nadège Vanhée’s Return to the Equestrian Logic of Objects

 @dianmondsindubaii / Instagram

-Over the past several years, Hermès has quietly differentiated the roles of its two most famous handbags.
+Hermès has been quietly differentiating the roles of its two most famous handbags over the past several years.

 – Birkin